deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 * creating an IAM `VM Import Service Role`,
 * invoking the magic spells in the aws console to import the image from S3 into an AMI.

 Docs [here](http://docs.aws.amazon.com/vm-import/latest/userguide/import-vm-image.html).
+First follow [these steps for creating a VM Import Service Role](http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#import-vm-image).
+Then, upload the VM image file to S3 (I used the browser interface to upload).
+Then follow the last step to initiate the import transfer.

-Went smoothly for me, although the actual import took 10+ minutes.
+Went smoothly for me, although the actual import (the last step) took 10+ minutes.
 When you create your own AMI, AWS launches a copy of your instance appliance and then takes a snapshot of it.
 That snapshot will be associated with your new AMI, and is not deletable unless you first unregister your AMI.
 So be aware, you'll be paying for the storage of that snapshot as long as you have the AMI.
+Note that your AMI will only show up in the view for the region where you deployed it.

+Note 9/26/2017: When I used the aws cli on Linux, I had to run `sudo ntpdate time.nist.gov` before the s3 commands would work.

 ### Create a VPC